No. 300 Group RAF: History

 During early stages of the planning to deploy the British Pacific Fleet, it was decided that it needed to be supported by a dedicated force of transport aircraft.
 These aircraft would give the fleet a means of rapidly transporting personnel, essential supplies and mail.

 No. 300 Wing RAF was established at Mascot Airport in Sydney in November 1944.
-The wing (and later group) came under the control of the commander of the BPF, Admiral Sir Bruce Fraser, and was the only RAF unit to be directly assigned to a Royal Navy fleet commander during World War II.
+The wing (and later group) came under the control of the commander of the BPF, Admiral Sir Bruce Fraser.
+It was the only RAF unit to be directly assigned to a Royal Navy fleet commander during World War II.

 In February 1945 No. 300 Wing comprised two flying units: No. 243 Squadron equipped with 30 Douglas Dakotas and No. 1315 Flight with 6 Consolidated B-24 Liberators.
 Two of the Liberators were fitted as VIP transports, and were used by Fraser and other senior officers.
 Many of No. 243 Squadron's personnel were Australians.
 While the wing's main base was at Camden Airport to the west of Sydney, its headquarters was located in the Melbourne suburb of South Yarra to liaise with the headquarters of the Royal Australian Air Force.

 During early 1945 the wing established a regular service from Sydney to the BPF's forward base at Manus Island off the north coast of New Guinea; by March these flights operated daily.
 Regular services to the BPF's logistical hub at Leyte Gulf in the Philippines began in April 1945, and a route to Enewetak Atoll (a key base for BPF tankers) was added in July that year.
 Thrice-weekly services were flown to the United Kingdom via Auckland in New Zealand, San Diego in the United States and Montreal in Canada.
 A regular route was also established to Colombo in Ceylon.
 Parties of servicing personnel were established at each of these destinations and several staging points in Australia and New Guinea.
 Due to frequently adverse weather and under-developed airfields, the wing's aircrew found flights between Australia and the Pacific to be challenging.

 During 1945, as additional personnel and aircraft arrived in Australia, No. 300 Wing was redesignated No. 300 Group.
 In June that year it was joined by No. 238 Squadron, which was transferred from Burma.
 The arrival of this unit took the number of Dakotas in the group to 70.
 This squadron was based at Parafield Airport in Adelaide.
 By August 1945 the group was conducting an efficient air transport service, which included evacuating wounded personnel.
 Two No. 300 Group Dakotas crashed into the ocean during the war, resulting in the deaths of both crews.